kubernetes/sig-release/release-team/role-handbooks/enhancements/README.md

 - Provide updates during release team meetings
   - Use the `KEPs by Stage` insight from the Enhancement Tracking Board ([example](https://github.com/orgs/kubernetes/projects/98/insights/3))
 - Notify folks in [#prod-readiness](https://kubernetes.slack.com/archives/CPNHUMN74) about KEPs waiting for PRR reviews with the project board filtered for KEPs missing PRR assignees.

+  **How to notify #prod-readiness about KEPs waiting for PRR reviews:**

+  1. **Filter the project board** to show KEPs missing PRR assignees:
+     - Go to the Enhancements Tracking Board
+     - Apply filters: `PRR Status` = "Not Started" or "In Progress"
+     - This will show KEPs that need PRR attention

+  2. **Timing**: Send notifications typically 1-2 weeks before PRR freeze to give PRR team sufficient time to review

+  3. **Template message for #prod-readiness**:
+     ```
+     Hi PRR team! 👋 {current release} Enhancements team here.

+     We're approaching PRR freeze on **{PRR_FREEZE_DATETIME}** and wanted to flag KEPs that may need PRR attention.

+     Here are KEPs currently waiting for PRR reviews: [Link to filtered project board view]

+     If any of these KEPs are missing PRR assignees or need expedited review, please let us know.
+     We can help coordinate with KEP authors if needed.

+     Thanks for your support! 🙏
+     ```

+  4. **Follow up**: If KEPs remain without PRR assignees closer to enhancement freeze, send a reminder with specific KEP numbers that need attention

 #### PRR Reviews